hostjane/hostjane.github.io/_pages/getting-started.md

 # Verifying your identity

 It's a good idea to verify your identity if you're a seller, to increase Buyer's trust in your service.

-Sometimes we'll ask you to verify your identity.
+<span class="blue">Sometimes we'll ask you to verify your identity.</span>

 Navigate to Listings Center and click Get verified to begin the process.

 ![](/assets/block3.png)

  To confirm your identity, you’ll need to submit a photo of your government ID.

  This could be a driver’s licence, passport, identity card or visa document.

 ![](/assets/block4.png)